View the full transcript (accessible PDF).

-About the Webinar:
+About the video:

-About the Presenter:
+About the presenter:

 Michayla is the Founder of AlignHER Consulting, REAL Queen’s United, and an international public speaker who has graced stages at mental health conferences and campuses across the country.
 She is also the host of The REAL Queen Revolution Podcast, a globally recognized platform built around confidence, identity, and living authentically.
-The current Canadian National Ms. Brantford and a proud new girl mom to her four-month-old daughter, Michayla shows up to every stage with the same mission, to be the person she needed when she was that eight-year-old girl who was told she wasn’t enough.
+The current Canadian National Ms. Brantford and a proud new girl mom to her four-month-old daughter, Michayla shows up to every stage with the same mission: to be the person she needed when she was that eight-year-old girl who was told she wasn’t enough.

 Stay connected with evidence- and practice-informed